paulhibbitts/test-docsify-this/README.md

 #### Privacy Policy Summary

 * This website is hosted by [GitHub Pages, which is GDPR compliant](https://github.blog/2018-04-19-updates-to-our-privacy-statement-and-terms-of-service/)
-* Only this web page (containing the web Page Builder) uses [Google Analytics in a GDPR manner](https://support.google.com/analytics/answer/9019185?hl=en#IP&zippy=%2Cin-this-article)
+* Only this web page (containing the Web Page Builder) uses [Google Analytics in a GDPR manner](https://support.google.com/analytics/answer/9019185?hl=en#IP&zippy=%2Cin-this-article)
 * web pages generated by remote Markdown files are not tracked in any manner by Google Analytics
 * The web service [H5P](https://h5p.org/privacy) is automatically loaded when displaying remote Markdown files
 * The open source JavaScript tools [Mermaid](https://mermaid.js.org/) and [MathJax](https://www.mathjax.org/) are automatically loaded via [jsDelivr](https://www.jsdelivr.com/terms) when displaying remote Markdown files